 Why the Program's Research is Important

 DOE is responsible for advancing the energy, environmental, and nuclear security objectives of the United States.
 To better address this DOE mission, the Secretary of Energy reorganized DOE in 2013 to bring together the fundamental science and applied research programs, capabilities and activities of DOE within the Undersecretary Office for Science and Energy (US/SE).
 The nexus of energy and water is one area of common interest and activity for both the science and energy parts of the DOE portfolio, and so, the US/SE established a crosscutting “water-energy nexus” initiative.
-The water-energy nexus is integral to two policy priorities for DOE: climate change and energy security.
 In part, the water-energy nexus seeks to optimize the energy efficiency of water management, treatment, distribution and end use systems, and enhance the reliability and resilience of energy and water systems.
 Moreover, flows of energy and water are intrinsically interconnected, in large part due to the characteristics and properties of water that make it so useful for producing energy and the energy requirements to treat and distribute water for human use.

 As precipitation patterns and the severity of weather events change over time, there will be accompanying changes to the availability and quality of water (including snowmelt) available for energy infrastructure (e.g., hydropower), as well as for natural ecosystems, and land use (e.g., agricultural systems and recreation).
 These changes will present many challenges, but there will also be opportunities.
 Integrated analysis and modeling of the water-energy nexus requires the simulation of many natural processes and their interactions with anthropogenic inputs in the context of local, regional and national decisionmaking.
 The connection of water and energy to land use and processes is particularly important.